nnirmall/StarLucks/README.md

-This project is build to demonstrate and practice frontend skills for a starbucks website.
+This project is build to demonstrate and practice and enhance FullStack skills of the starbucks website.

 I do not hold the rights on the design.
 It is soley for the purpose of learning.